Sermegshimin/RE-BORN-OpenXRay/README.md

 ### Community
 [Discord](https://discord.gg/8uteTKKEKp)

 If you have any issues, speak to us on the Discord.
-Don't not bother the OpenXRay developers unless you have made sure the bug appears in the [vanilla](https://github.com/OpenXRay/xray-16) version of the engine.
+Do not bother the OpenXRay developers unless you have made sure the bug appears in the [vanilla](https://github.com/OpenXRay/xray-16) version of the engine.

 ### Funding
 Below are links to support the vanilla OpenXRay engine - Please support them, they are the beating heart that keeps the original S.T.A.L.K.E.R. alive!